Zesty Prime Rib Steak with Chimichurri Sauce

 Parmesan Crusted Pork Chops

-I'm always looking for ways to prepare something that is a regular, every day, old-fashioned ingredient, and pork chops filled the bill.
-I figure the meal, I'm going to tell you about, cost no more than $2.50 per plate.
+I’m always looking for ways to prepare something that is a regular, every day, old-fashioned ingredient, and pork chops filled the bill.
+I figure the meal that I’m going to tell you about, cost no more than $2.50 per plate.
 Where are you going to beat a deal like that?
 This recipe takes no more than 30 minutes to prepare, and I guarantee that your family will be hanging around the kitchen wondering when dinner will be ready.